-- a.
-A student is considered to have interrupted his studies in the following cases: - If study has started, the Add and Drop period has finished without registration. - If registration is cancelled due to non-payment of university fees despite having attendance in the attendance and absence records. - b.
+- 1. A student is considered to have interrupted his studies in the following cases: - A. If study has started, the Add and Drop period has finished without registration. - B. If registration is cancelled due to non-payment of university fees despite having attendance in the attendance and absence records. - 2.
 A student who interrupted his studies loses his seat in the University and will not be allowed to return without the approval of the University Council.

-Article (15) Transfer from a Programme to Another inside the University the GPA, academic programme and availability of a vacant place.
+Transfer from a Programme to Another inside the University

+A student may be transferred from a Master's Programme - if any - to another programme by a resolution of the College Dean(s) if the admissions requirements are met for the desired programme to be transferred to, in terms of the GPA, academic programme and availability of a vacant place.
 The joint courses which the student has studied in the programme transferred from, provided that all courses transferred credits from the previous programme are entered into the new GPA.
 The Head of Department(s) concerned will be notified.